kimaneChen/blog/README.md

 ## Types

+Using types for request and response data helps ensure that the data is properly validated and formatted, reducing the likelihood of errors and bugs.

 ### Request

 The project uses [Zod](https://github.com/colinhacks/zod) for schema validation and type inference.
 All request data should be validated against the schema defined in the `./src/schemas` folder, and the types should be inferred from the schema using Zod.

 ### Response

 The response data should always have a corresponding type defined in the `./src/types` folder.
-The types should be based on the structure of the response data and should be named to reflect the response.
+The types should be based on and picked from the Prisma-generated types in `@prisma/client`.
+You may need to add any additional properties or overrides as needed.

-Using types for request and response data helps ensure that the data is properly validated and formatted, reducing the likelihood of errors and bugs.

 ## Code Quality